aGotelli/ARPRO/README.md

 This public repository is intended to have all the code we create during the labs.

-In order to download the code you can run the this command where you this repository.
+In order to download the code you can run the this command where you want to have this repository.

       git clone https://github.com/aGotelli/ARPRO.git